welkerCode/MachineLearning-SVM/README.txt

 CS 6350 - Spring 2018
-HW2 - LMS and Perceptron
+HW4 - Stochastic Subgradient SVM
 Taylor Welker
 u0778812

 To run:  Simply run the file 'run.sh'.
-It is preset to pass in data from the dataset-hw2 folder and return the required information for all of problem 5 in 'output.txt'.
+It is preset to pass in data from the dataset-hw4 folder and return the required information for all of problem 3 in the console.
 Please don't move these files as their paths are set.

-The output each time run.sh is called is placed in output.txt.
+The output each time run.sh is called is placed in the console.
 Each section is clearly labeled with the required information.
-The figures representing the cost of the Batch Gradient Descent algorithm and the Stochastic Gradient Descent algorithm are found in the topmost directory labeled 'Batch Gradient Descent.png' and 'Stochastic Gradient Descent.png'.
-These are updated every time batchGradientDescent.py and stochasticGradientDescent.py are run (or called by run.sh).

 Files: